Presentation Title

 Seeds for Seven Generations

-Diane Wilson will present on our indigenous seeds, especially from a Dakota perspective, and on our evolving relationship with corn, one of our most important seed relatives, from indigenous gardens to contemporary farming.
-Diane Wilson will also discuss exciting work being done today by Native organizations to reclaim our indigenous seeds as food for our communities.
+During this first event of the Ecological History Lecture series, Diane Wilson presented on our indigenous seeds, especially from a Dakota perspective, and on our evolving relationship with corn, one of our most important seed relatives, from indigenous gardens to contemporary farming.
+Diane Wilson also discussed exciting work being done today by Native organizations to reclaim our indigenous seeds as food for our communities.
 The topics in this presentation come from Diane Wilson’s essay, “Seeds for Seven Generations,” which was published in A Good Time for the Truth anthology (Minnesota Historical Society Press, 2016).

 Diane Wilson is a Dakota writer whose memoir, Spirit Car: Journey to a Dakota Past (Borealis Books) won a 2006 Minnesota Book Award and was selected for the 2012 One Minneapolis One Read program.
 Her 2011 nonfiction book, Beloved Child: A Dakota Way of Life (Borealis Books) was awarded the 2012 Barbara Sudler Award from History Colorado.
 Wilson is the current Executive Director for Native American Food Sovereignty Alliance (NAFSA) and former Executive Director for the Dream of Wild Health farm in Hugo, MN.
 She is a Mdewakanton descendent and enrolled on the Rosebud Reservation.